 Mount Baker Easton Glacier Climb

 Mt.
-Baker offers an interesting guided ascent for beginner-intermediate climbers on one of North America’s most sought ‑after peaks.
+Baker offers an interesting guided alpine ascent for beginner-intermediate climbers on one of North America’s most sought ‑after peaks.
 Referred to as Koma Kulshan, or the “Great White Watcher,” by the Lummi Indians, Mount Baker is the highest and most heavily glaciated peak in the North Cascades.
 Our route ascends the Easton Glacier with challenging route finding through icefalls, seracs, and large crevasses.
 Incredible views of the North Cascades, Mount Rainier to the south and the alluring San Juan Islands to the west await those who reach the summit.

 This is a “leave it to us,” climb.
-We’ll help you get prepared for the climb if it’s your first time on a glacier, get you to the trailhead from Seatle, give you shelter from the storm (tents provided), and not only is food provided, but your guides will impress you with their culinary skills and passion for good eats in the mountains — and they cook for you.
+We’ll help you get prepared for the climb if it’s your first time on a glacier, get you to the trailhead from Seattle, give you shelter from the storm (tents provided), and not only is food provided, but your guides will impress you with their culinary skills and passion for good eats in the mountains — and they cook for you.
 All you have to do is get your equipment together, train, train more, and get psyched to explore one of the best places in the North Cascades.

 Depending on conditions and the pace of your group, it takes from 5 to 7 hours via the Easton Glacier route to reach the top on summit day.
 Gorgeous views of the North Cascades reward you as you stand on the summit of the North Cascades’ highest volcano.